mathewgomas-alfred/mathewgomas.io/user_manual/painting_with_assistants.rst

     This ruler allows you to draw a line parallel to the line between the two points anywhere on the canvas.

-If you press :kbd:`Shift` while holding the first two handles, they will snap to perfectly horizontal or vertical lines.
+If you press the :kbd:`Shift` key while holding the first two handles, they will snap to perfectly horizontal or vertical lines.

 .. _assistant_spline: